webriq/webriq-gatsby-webriq-cms-starter-template/posts/jamstack-for-web-marketeers.md

 ---
 title: JamStack for Web Marketers
-shortdesc: New ways to publish website content concerns marketeers as much as it concerns web developers
+shortdesc: "New ways to publish website content concerns marketeers as much as it concerns web developers.
+Let's see how JamStack figures into this."
-updatedDate: 2019-03-05T18:40:21.614Z
+updatedDate: 2019-03-05T19:04:22.093Z
 cmsUserSlug: ""
 banner: null
 leadtag: null